uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 -  Purpose: To create a user-friendly web interface for displaying optimal routes on a digital map of London.

 ### 7. Integration of Custom Tile Map Service:
+- Purpose: To ensure seamless and efficient map rendering using high- resolution drone imagery.